pionl/laravel-chunk-upload/readme.md

 to use from the current supported providers.
 You can also register your own handler to the automatic detection (more in Handlers)
 * Supports cross domain request (must change the config - see Cross domain request section in readme)

 ## Basic documentation

+1. Create a Upload controller.
+If using Laravel 5.4 and above, add your upload controller into `web` route.
+If necessary, add to `api` routes and change the config to use IP for chunk name.
+2. Implement your JS (you can use the same code as below or in example repository)

 ### FileReceiver
 You must create the file receiver with the file index (in the `Request->file`), the current request and the desired handler class (currently the `ContentRangeUploadHandler::class`)